Using Remote Sources

 You can imagine that this file tree gets merged into the parent project.

-If you now run garden get status you will see all the services from the two remote repositories (vote, result and api from the web-services repo and db and redis from the db-services repo):
+If you now run `garden get status` you will see all the services from the two remote repositories (`vote`, `result` and `api` from the [web-services repo](https://github.com/garden-io/garden-example-remote-sources-web-services) and `db` and `redis` from the [db-services repo](https://github.com/garden-io/garden-example-remote-sources-db-services)):

 services: